 These stars form in the coldest regions of the Milky Way – deep inside clouds of dust which are so dense that they almost completely swallow up the radiation of the young stars hidden inside.
 It is here that a new generation of massive stars forms, embedded in the dense gas and dust clouds.
 Observations at wavelengths longer than those in the visible or infrared range are necessary if researchers want to follow the earliest stages of the birth.

-This is where the 12-metre APEX telescope, which operates in the submillimeter range, comes into play.
+This is where the 12-meter APEX telescope, which operates in the submillimeter range, comes into play.
 A team of astronomers has used the telescope in conjunction with the LABOCA camera built at the Max Planck Institute for Radio Astronomy to track down the cradles of the most massive stars.
 APEX stands on the Chajnantor Plain in the Chilean Atacama Desert at an altitude of 5,100 meters, one of the few locations on Earth which allows observations at submillimeter wavelengths at all.

 ATLASGAL (APEX Telescope Large Area Survey of the Galaxy) covers a region of more than 420 square degrees in the galactic plane and thus 97 percent of the inner Milky Way within the so-called Solar Circle.
 This contains large regions of all four spiral arms and around two thirds of the complete molecular portion of the galaxy.
 The data cover most of the nurseries of massive stars.
 And it is also to help the researchers to produce a three-dimensional map.